-The United Nations prepared a comprehensive assessment of the state of the world's indigenous peoples (UNPFII 2009).
-The report is largely qualitative, and focuses on the human rights of indigenous people.
+The United Nations prepared a comprehensive assessment of the state of the world's indigenous people (UNPFII 2009).
+The report is largely qualitative, and focuses on the human rights of indigenous peoples.
 The limited quantitative data on outcomes for indigenous people in different countries are significantly older than those available for Aboriginal and Torres Strait Islander Australians included in this report.
+Recent reporting has tended to focus on specific issues (for example, cancer incidence (Moore et al. 2015)).